hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 <p align="justify">This function currently creates *minor* incompatibilities due to the way in which the script modifies these variables.
 Instead of editing existing values, the script re-creates the entire parameter block after removing the originals.</p>

-- <p align="justify">Therefore, running the script with this feature enabled <ins>after other scripts have modified these values</ins> will result in this script's values being used.</p>
+- <p align="justify">Therefore, running the script with this feature enabled <ins>after other scripts have modified these values</ins> will result in MFF's values being used.</p>

 - <p align="justify">If you wish to have another mod affect these variables, ensure that the script loads and runs <ins>**after the Modular Flight Framework**</ins>.
 You can do this by re-naming the script's .lua file alphabetically so that it loads after MSS.</p>